Technical Expertise

-Podcast Equipment You Need to Get Started
+Podcast Equipment You Need to Get Started: A Brand’s Guide

-August 9, 2023
+November 9, 2023

 USB microphones

-USB microphones are considered a great piece of podcast equipment for beginners because they’re the easiest way to record high-quality audio recordings on your computer and aren’t very expensive.
-USB mics are also highly portable – just plug it straight into the USB jack on your computer and it’s all set.
-Often USB mics also have a headphone output, so that you can hear the audio as you record.
-A highly recommended and affordable USB microphone is the Blue Yeti.
-However, if you are open to spending a bit more, you can also take into consideration the Rode NT-USB Microphone, another high-quality USB option.
+They are also highly portable – just plug it straight into the USB jack on your computer and it’s all set.
+Often USB mics also have a headphone output so you can hear the audio as you record.

 XLR microphones